What is it?

 How does it work?

 The Verified First team processes Sex Offender Searches using the National Sex Offender Public Website.
+Any potential records found are ruled out or matched using identifying information provided on the file (such as full name, DOB, Address, etc).

 Who needs this search?